Why Choose Outfitters Kauai When You Visit Hawaii?

 Our tours include more than thrills.
 All of Outfitters Kauai’s guides are experts in local ecology, natural history, culture and legends of Kauai.
 You’ll learn about the island while enjoying its adventurous side, and get tips on the best places to dine and special places not to miss during your visit.

-Rick grew up in Wisconsin in an old farmhouse at the end of a long gravel road, on a big lake with a corn field across the road.
+Rick grew up in Wisconsin in an old farmhouse at the end of a long gravel road, on a big lake across from a corn field.
 As a boy he loved to play on the water in the summers sailing and canoeing, and enjoyed winter sports like skiing, skating, and iceboating.
 He became a lineman as a young man and was able to fulfill his boyhood dream of being an every-day skier in the Rocky Mountains by working on the road during summers climbing poles, and skiing everyday all winter.
 When he was offered a line job on Kauai in 1982 he jumped at the chance to live near the ocean and learn about Hawaii watersports.

 Julie is a Northern California girl who grew up waterskiing, riding motorcycles, and snowmobiling.
 She graduated from Chico State University with a degree in Recreational Therapy, and moved to Kauai, also in ’82, to be with friends and windsurf.
 She worked as a social worker and became the Director of the Kauai Shelter for Family Violence Victims.
 She and Rick were fixed up by a mutual friend on a blind date and soon were having fabulous times together in the early days of windsurfing, kayaking, and mountain biking on Kauai.
 As they discovered new places to go and new things to do, they started to dream about sharing their wonderful experiences with island visitors, and decided to see if they could make a go of it.